moq-wg/moq-transport/draft-lcurley-warp.md

 ### Scalable Video Coding
-The concept of layers is borrowed from scalable video coding (SVC).
+Some codecs support scalable video coding (SVC), in which the encoder produces multiple bitstreams in a hierarchy.
-When SVC is enabled, the encoder produces multiple bitstreams in a hierarchy.
+This is layered coding, such that dropping the top layer degrades the user experience in a configured way.
-Dropping the top layer degrades the user experience in a configured way, such as reducing the resolution, picture quality, and/or frame rate.
+Examples include reducing the resolution, picture quality, and/or frame rate.

-A layer MAY consist of an entire SVC layer.
+A segment MAY consist of an entire SVC layer.

 Here is an example SVC encoding with 3 resolutions:

 ~~~
-                layer 3              layer 6
+               segment 3             segment 6
       +-------------------------+---------------
    4k |  P <- P <- P <- P <- P  |  P <- P <- P
       |  |    |    |    |    |  |  |    |    |
       |  v    v    v    v    v  |  v    v    v
       +-------------------------+--------------

-                layer 2              layer 5
+               segment 2             segment 5
       +-------------------------+---------------
 1080p |  P <- P <- P <- P <- P  |  P <- P <- P
       |  |    |    |    |    |  |  |    |    |
       |  v    v    v    v    v  |  v    v    v
       +-------------------------+--------------

-                layer 1              layer 4
+               segment 1             segment 4
       +-------------------------+---------------
  360p |  I <- P <- P <- P <- P  |  I <- P <- P
       +-------------------------+---------------